 The Musée National Marc Chagall is an art museum in Nice dedicated to the Russian-born French artist Marc Chagall.

 The Chagall Museum is located on the Cimiez hill, not far from the historical center of Nice.

 The building, opened to the public in 1973, was designed by French architect André Hermant – a former collaborator of Auguste Perret – under the strict supervision of Chagall, who was living in the village of Saint-Paul de Vence, few kilometers away.

 The artist donated the artworks which form the core of the collection and was directly involved in the creation of the building’s decorative apparatus.

-The architecture of the museum is characterized by a close relationship between building and artworks, the broad use of natural lighting, and the role of the garden as a fundamental part of the visiting experience.
+The architecture of the museum is characterized by a close relationship between the building and artworks, the broad use of natural lighting, and the role of the garden as a fundamental part of the visiting experience.

 These aspects are common to other museums built in the French Riviera in the same period, such as the Maeght Foundation in Saint Paul de Vence and the Musée Leger in Biot.

-The strong connection between architecture and collection is the outcome of the (sometimes troubled) collaboration between Hermant and Chagall, the latter aspiring to a building capable to fully embody the spirituality of his works.
+The strong connection between architecture and collection is the outcome of the (sometimes troubled) collaboration between Hermant and Chagall, the latter aspiring to a building capable of fully embody the spirituality of his works.